 Choosing the best chart possible to embody your data story depends on your big idea.

 We’ve all been victims of boring, long, and disorganized presentations and meetings.
-And one of the biggest fails in storytelling with data in survey results presentation is the random use of charts.
+And one of the biggest failures in storytelling with data in survey results presentation is the random use of charts.

 Different charts come with different uses.
 So your choice of data should be influenced by multiple factors, such as: